Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

-Crucially, our results in Theorem \ref{thm:main_theorem_upperbound} and Theorem \ref{thm:main_theorem_lowerbound} imply the existence of a phase transition -- for $\beta < 1/4$ there is no magnetic ordering as $n \to \infty$, while it emerges for $\beta > 1$.
-Our methods do not imply sharpness of the phase transition, although it is conjectured that indeed the transition is sharp, with the critical value being $\beta = 1$.
+Crucially, our results in Theorem \ref{thm:main_theorem_upperbound} and Theorem \ref{thm:main_theorem_lowerbound} imply the existence of a phase transition for the model on the Hamming graph -- for $\beta < 1/4$ there is no magnetic ordering as $n \to \infty$, while it emerges for $\beta > 1$.
+Our methods do not imply sharpness of the phase transition, although we conjecture that it is indeed sharp, with the critical value being $\beta = 1$.
 It is a major open problem to determine whether a similar phase transition occurs for $G_n = [-n, n]^d \cap \mathbb{Z}^{d}$, $d \geq 2$, as $n \to \infty$.
-It has been conjectured by T\'{o}th that a phase transition indeed occurs in dimensions $d \geq 3$.

 For a more precise relation between the existence of macroscopic cycles and the phase transition for spontaneous magnetization see Section 4 of \cite{Goldschmidt:2011aa}.

 \paragraph{Outline of proof strategy.}